Ahmed-Dahloop/Ahmed-Dahloop/README.md

 </h3>

 <p align="center">
-  👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+  👨‍💻 As a CS student, I'm constantly learning and hard working and exploring new technologies to improve my skills.

 </p>

 <p align="center">